Risk-Score Threshold Calibration for Auto-Approval¶

 - Deterministic validation before landing

 The Diff Risk Score is where the calibration knob sits.
-Diffs at or below the chosen percentile of the score distribution proceed; diffs above it route to a human (arXiv:2605.30208).
+Diffs at or below the chosen percentile proceed; diffs above it route to a human (arXiv:2605.30208).

 graph TD